How Can We Train Deep Learning Models Across Clouds and Continents? An Experimental Study: Multi-cloud Performance

 \section{Multi-cloud Performance}

 Using multiple cloud providers makes sense if we want to use resources cost-effectively and have additional reliability.
 In our scenario, we are interested in what throughput per \$ can be expected and if any barriers prevent multi-cloud training.
-However, one can also consider the data center's carbon footprint, which can change depending on the season and time of day.
-Carbon-aware DL training could select spot instances from data centers based on current carbon emissions\footnote{https://cloud.withgoogle.com/region-picker/}.
+However, one can also consider the data center's carbon footprint, which can change depending on the season and time of day~\cite{regionpicker}.
 We have compiled the current prices for spot and on-demand instances for T4 GPUs with 8 CPU cores and the egress costs for three well-known cloud providers, GC~\cite{gcweb}, AWS~\cite{awsweb}, and Azure~\cite{azureweb} (\Cref{tab:cloud-pricing}).
 There are two different pricing concepts.
-On the one hand, there are GC and Azure, which offer relatively cheap instances, with 69\% and 73\% savings over on-demand pricing, respectively, and relatively expensive egress charges between continents of up to 0.15\$/GB.
+On the one hand, there are GC and Azure, which offer relatively cheap instances, with 69\% and 73\% savings over on-demand pricing, respectively, and relatively expensive egress charges between continents of up to \$0.15/GB.
 On the other hand, there is AWS, where the spot instance is only 51\% cheaper than the on-demand instance and more than twice as expensive as GC or Azure.
-However, the egress fees here are much cheaper at only 0.02\$/GB.
+However, the egress fees here are much cheaper at only \$0.02/GB.
 Because of the additional offerings around compute, such as networking, identity and cost management, and tooling, it is not easy to fairly compare cloud providers.
 Therefore, we will limit ourselves to network and VM costs.

 With the multi-cloud experiments from this section, we want to evaluate the following scenarios: First, partially switching from one provider to another without stopping the training.
 Second, scaling resources in the same region when one of the cloud providers is already at capacity for spot-priced VMs or the current price is too high~\cite{9975369}.
 We know from ~\Cref{sec:geodistributed-performance} that scaling resources in the same location can significantly improve performance, which may only be possible using additional cloud providers.